MontrealCorpusTools/mfa-models/docs/source/mfa_phone_set.md

 # MFA IPA phone set

 For its IPA models, MFA uses an opinionated IPA phone set.
-This page will cataloge the way that phones are represented across languages (and note any deviations from them).
+This page will catalog the way that phones are represented across languages (and note any deviations from them).
 The guiding principle is to have general consistency in phones across languages, but allow for phonetic specification where it A) matters for the language and B) aids the aligner in assigning HMM states to phones.

 For most languages, dictionaries were constructed from the [Wikipron](https://github.com/CUNY-CL/wikipron/tree/master/data/scrape) scraped dictionaries.
 However, given that they are crowd-sourced transcriptions from [Wiktionary](https://en.wiktionary.org/), there was a fair bit of noise to clean up.